-Meet Brian (left), a Communications Manager with American Gaming Association and crew rower, and Will (right), a National Sales Manager with Visit Charlotte and country-western dancer, a sweet pairing made in a very modern way: match.com.
+Brian is a Communications Manager with American Gaming Association and crew rower.
+Will is a National Sales Manager with Visit Charlotte and country-western dancer.
+A sweet pairing made in a very modern way: match.com.
 And a dashing pair at that, wouldn’t you say?

 For as different as they may seem, these two gentlemen are both enamored with movies, television and theatre.
 Appropriately, their first few dates held some entertaining material!

 While on their first date, the waiter flirted with Brian and Will joked that he would beat up the waiter.

 Their second date was “something out of a sit-com.”
 The movie-going experience is a big deal to Will (getting there early, buying soda, popcorn and candy, watching the previews and, of course, the movie itself.)
 After finally getting settled in their seats with all of their goodies, Brian dropped the soda all over the theatre floor.
 Then, as Will tried to let an usher know about the mess, he ended up spilling the popcorn.